Author Views for Accessibility

 This is the text that screen readers will read for this view.
 The four measures are included in the underlying data for each product type.

-After you create your views, to make them WCAG-conformant, you must:
+After you create your views, to make them WCAG-conformant, you can:

-Publish views to Tableau Server or Tableau Online, and then embed the view in a WCAG-compliant web page.
+Publish views to Tableau Server or Tableau Online and share the link, or embed the view in a WCAG-compliant web page.
 For information about how to publish a view, see Comprehensive Steps to Publish a Workbook.